-Just like on a non e-bike, depending on rider weight, ability, accessories, tire pressure, length of hill, angle or grade of hill, etc., you will be able to climb some and others you will not.
-This is not meant to alarm you, you can definitely get a good amount of assist from the motor to go up large hills.
+Just like on an acoustic bike, depending on rider weight, ability, accessories, tire pressure, length of hill, angle or grade of hill, etc., you will be able to climb some and others you will not.
+This is not meant to deter you.
+In most cases you will get all the assist you need from the motor to go up large or steep hills.

 If your motor stops receiving power on the same or similar type of hill twice, please avoid those for your next few rides and see how the bike performs.
 If it is having any issues, then that hill is likely beyond the combined ability of you and the bike.

 The PAS will stop providing assist if there is too much resistance for the motor.
 Also, there is overheat protection for the controller.

 Each Ride1Up ebikes come with a geared hub motor in the rear wheel.
 The gearing provides some mechanical advantage and can assist you up many hills.
 Keyword, being assist.
 You should always be pedaling when climbing a hill, get a running start, and make sure you are in the best gear for that hill.
 You also want to be in the best PAS, which will often be the highest.
 In addition, you can engage the throttle while pedaling with PAS on to provide maximum power to the motor while climbing.

 If it is kind of steep or the rider needs the mechanical advantage, the lowest gear will be the best gear.
 This allows the pedals to spin fast and the rider to generate power to assist the motor.
 Low gear, or 1st gear will be the largest cog on the rear wheel.